nicolecxia/Portfolio/README.md

 # 😆 Hey there!
 Glad you came!

 - 💼 `Open to work` <a href="https://www.linkedin.com/in/changqing-xia/"> <img src="https://github.com/nicolecxia/nicolecxia/blob/main/Linkedin-Logo.png" width="60" height="16" alt="Icon"></a>
-- 🎓 Post-graduate Certificate in `Mobile Application Development`, Diploma in `Software Engineering`
+- 🎓 Post-graduate Certificate in `Mobile Application Development`, Diploma in `Software Engineer`

 - 👩‍💻 `Senior Engineer` at [Chroma](https://www.chroma.com.cn/cn/index) from 2015 to 2022